An Explainable Transformer-based Model for Phishing Email Detection: A Large Language Model Approach

 Despite BERT's versatility across NLP tasks, comprehending its internal mechanisms often poses challenges, resembling a “black box” due to its complexity.
 Unraveling how the model operates and forms predictions demands considerable effort \citep{xu2019explainable}.
 XAI techniques emerge as a vital solution, offering significant perceptions of the model's reasoning and illuminating the decision-making process \citep{hoffman2018metrics, anan2023interpretable}.
-Recently, Sarker \citep{sarker2024ai} has also highlighted the significance of explainability analysis in various perspectives in the context of cybersecurity, in which we are interested to explore more with experiments.
-XAI techniques can illuminate the words or features deemed most influential by the BERT model in specific text classification tasks of any nature.
-In this research, our main goal is to show transparency in phishing email detection with explainable AI.
-The major contribution of the work is as follows:
+Recently, Sarker \citep{sarker2024ai,sarker2024explainable} has also highlighted the significance of explainability analysis in various perspectives in the context of cybersecurity, in which we are interested in exploring more with experiments.
+Explainable methods can highlight the words, sub-words, or features that the language model considers most influential in various text classification tasks.
+In our previous work \citep{uddin2025explainabledetector}, we implemented two explainable methods and provided explanations with positive and negative coefficients of words.
+In this research, our main goal is to focus transparency in phishing email detection with explainable AI and to propose a hybrid method that considers the limitations of existing approaches.
+The major contributions of the work are as follows:

-\begin{itemize} \item We present a transformer-based Phishing email detection model, a fine-tuned version of DistilBERT. \item Two different XAI techniques LIME and Transformer Interpret are utilized to explore the interpretability of the proposed fine-tuned model and visualize the scoring percentage of those techniques on prediction. \item We demonstrate our model performance on both imbalanced and balanced datasets. \end{itemize}
+\begin{itemize} \item We build a robust phishing email detection model by fine-tuning a pre-trained RoBERTa transformer-based language model.

+\item We present a hybrid explanation approach, LITA, to provide a more user-friendly explanation for transformer-based phishing email detection.
+In addition, to produce alternate explanations, we also use LIME and Transformers Interpret, which enables us to compare results and draw attention to the limitations of current XAI methods.

+\item We calculate each word's positive and negative contribution score in a phishing email to show how it affects the phishing classification result.

+\item We evaluate our method on a real-world dataset of phishing emails, showcasing the efficacy of the model and the clarity of the explanations it generates.